Program of Study

 - One will be your major advisor

 - One faculty member must represent each of the following, which can be fulfilled by one of the above: social science, natural science, sustainable development, and (optional) your particular area of study.

 - Submit dissertation prospectus to the DGS for approval:

-- The dissertation prospectus can be in the form of a regular size document or in the form of 3 separate but connected papers.
+- The dissertation prospectus can be in the form of a regular size document or in the form of three separate but connected papers.

 - It needs to be distinct from the Masterʼs thesis, though it can build on the research done for it.

-- The prospectus should be approximately 10 pages long and cover the methods and objective of the research project.
+- The prospectus should be apx 40 pages and cover the methods and objectives of the research projects.
 For those writing 3 papers, the prospectus should describe all three.

-- Once approved, distribute dissertation prospectus to your examination committee no less than three weeks prior to the Oral exam.
+Once approved by the DGS, distribute dissertation prospectus to your examination committee no less than three weeks prior to the Oral exam.

 Part II: Oral Examination

-- Examination of proficiency in fields most relevant to the proposed research, from within the following three subjects.
-Approximately 30 minutes is dedicated to each of the following:
+- The exam includes assessment of the proficiency in fields most relevant to the proposed research, from within the following three subjects (30-40 minutes).

 - Economics (e.g. development economics, environmental economics)